If you want to incorporate in Canada (Federal) click here

 Frequently asked questions

-A corporate book or more often called book of minutes is like the constitution a business.
+A corporate book, or more often called book of minutes, is like the constitution a business.
 It includes, among other things: the issue of shares, the appointment of the directors and officers of the company, the charter, bylaws, securities, etc. In short, it is the heart of the business.
-Thus, the provincial and federal corporate law requires each corporation to have and update each year a book of minutes.
+The provincial and federal corporate law requires each corporation to have and update each year a book of minutes.
 Visit our section about the book of minutes if you want neolegal to help you update your corporate book.

 Talk to one of our customer service representatives

 We are available from Monday to Friday from 9:00 am to 5:00 pm

 The entire Neolegal team is located in Quebec.

 Not sure what steps you need to take, or do you need immediate assistance?